Skip to main content

 It is NOT recommended that you attempt inflation in winds that exceed 20 mph.

-It may also be necessary to get a permit because rooftop installations are not allowed in every city.
+Getting a permit may also be necessary because rooftop installations are not allowed in every city.
 Always check before proceeding.
-If you choose to use a professional installation company, they will generally secure the permit for you.
+If you choose a professional installation company, they will generally secure the permit for you.

 Step 2 - Inspect the Rooftop

 Take time to walk the rooftop and make mental notes.
 Are the walls brick or cement?
 These make the best anchor points.
 Is there a good line of sight for passing traffic?
 If so, that's where you'll want to place the inflatable if possible.
 Are there tree limbs or power lines that will interfere with or come in direct contact with an inflatable?
-If you can't cut limbs or avoid power lines, choose another location.
+Choose another location if you can't cut limbs or avoid power lines.
 Either could seriously damage the inflatable and/or you during the installation.

 Step 3 - Find the Electrical Source

-Cold-air inflatables are able to remain upright because they use an internal blower.
+Cold-air inflatables can remain upright because they use an internal blower.
 These blowers require electricity to operate.
 Most inflatables require a 20-amp circuit breaker, preferably on a non-switched power source.
 Is there a suitable power source on the roof?
 If not, contact the landlord of the building or a qualified electrician.
 The best option will be to wire the roof with a constant flow of power that is not turned off at night.
-If it is not feasible to install a permanent power source, a generator may be used.
+If installing a permanent power source is not feasible, a generator may be used.

 Step 4 - Locate the Best Anchor Points

-The anchors are the devices that hold your inflatable in the location you choose.
-In order to insert the anchors, you will need to locate sturdy anchor points.
+The anchors are the devices that hold your inflatable in your chosen location.
+To insert the anchors, you will need to locate sturdy anchor points.
 As I mentioned earlier, the best anchor points are in concrete block or the mortar between bricks.
 You will need to place each anchor at a 45º angle between the top tether strap of your inflatable and the surface.
-When you anchor to block or mortar, you eliminate the need to mar the roof's surface while still keeping your inflatable in place.
+When anchoring to block or mortar, you eliminate the need to mar the roof's surface while keeping your inflatable in place.

 WARNING: Never connect tether straps to air-conditioning units, gas pipes, or electrical lines!